oss-aspen/8Knot/docs/AUGUR_INT.md

 ## **Intro**
 ---

+THIS DOCUMENT IS DEPRECATED AND WILL BE UPDATED TO REFLECT THE CURRENT STATE OF DEVELOPMENT IN THE NEXT DOCUMENTATION UPDATE.

 A user should be able to:
-1. Create a group of repos and orgs that they want to see aggregate for and
+1. Create a group of repos and orgs that they want to see aggregate for.
 2. Access that group in 8Knot.

 ## **Preparation**